MangaD/mybb-thread-preview/README.md

 # [MyBB Plugin] Thread Preview

-This plugin is an improvement of the original plugin by `dragonexpert` that can be found [here](https://mods.mybb.com/view/thread-preview).
+This plugin is an improvement of the original plugin by Mark Janssen (dragonexpert) that can be found [here](https://mods.mybb.com/view/thread-preview).
 It displays a preview box of the thread content when hovering over the subject in the forum display.

 ## Installation: